Jump toUpdate content

 Nextcloud is an open source, self-hosted file share and communication platform.

 It provides a large portfolio of different applications to access your cloud storage from your PC, Mac or mobile device.

 Log in to your server:

-Upate the apt packet manager and upgrade the software already installed on your instance to the latest version.
+Update the apt package manager and upgrade the software already installed on your Instance to the latest version.

 apt update && apt upgrade -y

 Install Nextcloud via Snap:

 Finish the installation by running the following command.
 Note that a username and password must be provided when you run the script.

 passwordwith the password of your user in the command above.

 Nextcloud is not installed - only a limited number of commands are available